JV-conseil/ucloud/docs/index.md

 ## What the script does

-- Install binaries for Linux with apt.
+- Install packages for Linux with apt.
 - Authenticate to GitHub.
 - Clone / Pull repositories.